sanagama/vscode-mssql/README.md

 * Search for text in results
 * Paginated results
 * Basic T-SQL keyword colorization
-* Put your connections in VS Code user settings or workspace settings to show them in the connection picklist across VS Code sessions

 >*Note:* Only SQL authentication is supported at this time.
 Windows Authentication is not yet supported.